 Passing the AWS Security Specialist Cert Part 1: Identity and Access Management & Data Protection

-The AWS Security Specialist certification is a great choice for anyone working in AWS, whether you are a security engineer, developer, site reliability engineer, or admin.
+The AWS Security Specialist SCS-C02 certification is a great choice for anyone working in AWS, whether you are a security engineer, developer, or DevOps admin.
 Any resource created in AWS quickly becomes a target.
 Knowing and practicing the many nuances of securing these resources will help keep you, your applications, your data, and your customers safe.

-We’ve already covered whether or not this cert is worth it in the past.
-Hopefully, you made your way to this article because you’ve already decided that, for you, it is worth it, and you are ready to get a little deeper into the domains covered by the cert.
+We’ve already discussed whether this cert is worth it.
+Hopefully, since you're reading this, you’ve already decided that it is worth it and are ready to explore the domains covered by the cert a little more.

-If you review that article (or the official exam guide), you’ll recall the five domains of knowledge that this certification covers.
-For today we start at the end with domain four (Identity and Access Management) and domain five (Data Protection, which mostly covers AWS KMS).
-We start with these because they represent the most critical pieces of a fully secured AWS account, both in terms of the real world and in terms of the topics you will see most hammered on on your exam.
+If you review that article (or the official exam guide), you’ll recall the six domains of knowledge that this certification covers.
+Today, we will start with domains four (Identity and Access Management) and five (Data Protection, which mostly covers AWS KMS).
+These domains represent the most critical pieces of a fully secured AWS account, both for the real world and for what you need to know for your exam.

 Before jumping in, let’s take a big step back to look at the bigger picture.
-Log in to your AWS console, hit the Services button in the top left, and look at the list of all services.
-There’s a lot there, over 500 as of the time of this article’s publication.
-And your job presumably as someone reading an article like this is to help secure this wide and deep surface area for your organization.
+There are over 200 services in AWS as of the time of this article’s publication.
+And your job is to help secure this wide and deep surface area for your organization.

 But guess what?
-Fundamentally, IAM is one of the two biggies that you need to secure your entire account.
-It controls permissions for services, giving access to users, other services, and your code.
-The other we’ll cover today, KMS, will cover encrypting and protecting data, also across many services.
+Two of these services are the most essential to securing AWS, and many other services rely on them.
+First is IAM; it controls permissions for all services, giving access to users, other services, and your code.
+The second, KMS, covers encrypting and protecting your data, also across many services.

-There’s a lot to cover in these two domains alone, so let’s get started with an overview of the most essential component of securing any workload on AWS, the one service to rule them all: Identity and Access Management, or IAM.
+There’s a lot to cover in these two domains alone, so let’s start with Identity and Access Management, or IAM.

 Related: Passing the AWS Security Speciality Cert Part 2: Logging & Monitoring.